NordajC/MPGD-project-prototype/README.md

 Welcome to The Survivalist!
 Here's a quick guide on how to control your character within the game world.

 **Movement**
-Forward: W
+Forward: W <br>
-Left: A
+Left: A <br>
-Back: S
+Back: S <br>
-Right: D
+Right: D <br>
-Jump: Spacebar
+Jump: Spacebar <br>

 **Camera Control**
-Look Around: Move the mouse to turn the camera and look around in the game environment.
+Look Around: Move the mouse to turn the camera and look around in the game environment. <br>

 **Inventory Management**
-*When your inventory is open, you can interact with your items:*
+*When your inventory is open, you can interact with your items:* <br>
-Open Inventory: E
+Open Inventory: E <br>

-Drag and Drop: Click and hold an item to move it to a different slot.
+Drag and Drop: Click and hold an item to move it to a different slot. <br>
-Swap Items: Drag an item onto another to swap their positions.
+Swap Items: Drag an item onto another to swap their positions. <br>
-View Item Information: Right-click on an item to display its details.
+View Item Information: Right-click on an item to display its details. <br>
-Drop Item: Select the 'Drop' option to remove the item from your inventory and place it into the game world.
+Drop Item: Select the 'Drop' option to remove the item from your inventory and place it into the game world. <br>

 **Crafting**
-*Stand in front of a crafting object and press F to begin crafting:*
+*Stand in front of a crafting object and press F to begin crafting:* <br>
-Open Craft Screen: F
+Open Craft Screen: F <br>
-Select an Item to Craft: Click on an item to select it.
+Select an Item to Craft: Click on an item to select it. <br>
-Craft the Item: If you have the necessary resources, press the 'Craft' button to create the selected item.
+Craft the Item: If you have the necessary resources, press the 'Craft' button to create the selected item. <br>